vdthakur/Data-Modeling-and-SQL/README.md

-# CINEMA Data Modeling with SQL
+# Data Modeling with SQL

 This repository contains scripts, schemas, and solutions for managing a cinema database.
 The goal is to create, populate, and query a relational database for a cinema industry scenario using MySQL.